FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 - CNC Shield - Expansion Board V3.0 +UNO R3 Board
 - 4x A4988 Stepper Motor Driver with Heatsink (K75-CNC-UK)
 - Stepper motor drivers (quantity 4)

-- Misc
+### Misc

 - 3x Individual relays that can switch 12v and be activated by as low as 3.3v.
 Typically these are small and blue and come on their own little circuit board.
 A single 4-relay board will also work.
-- 1x Buck Converter module (to step down 12v to 5v).
+- Buck Converter module (to step down 12v to 5v).
 Must have at least two 5v outputs.
-- 1x Button-style switch for the reactor light.
+- Button-style switch for the reactor light.
 - Double-sided velcro straps for wire management and for holding components in place (optional, but highly recommended)
+- Assorted M3 screws (TODO: Which lengths and how many?)

 ## Printed Parts